ianbrayoni/bithacks/README.md

 # Bit Twiddling Hacks
-This project provides code snippets of Sean Anderson's compilation of [bit manipulation tricks](https://graphics.stanford.edu/~seander/bithacks.html) in [Python](https://www.python.org/) to make it easy to follow for those who do not have experience in [C](https://en.wikipedia.org/wiki/C_(programming_language)).
-I will not alter the explanations provided by Sean because they provide a lot of context.
-Where necessary, I will add a *NOTE* section as a quote, see below notation, or just as comments within the Python code.
+> This project provides code snippets of Sean Anderson's compilation of [bit manipulation tricks](https://graphics.stanford.edu/~seander/bithacks.html) in [Python](https://www.python.org/) to make it easy to follow for those who do not have experience in [C](https://en.wikipedia.org/wiki/C_(programming_language)).

-> *example quote*

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->